 - Identify and explore stereotypes related to physicians, patients, illness, aging and other aspects of the physician-patient relationship

+Med students must join this Path in winter of M1 year.
 After joining this Path, the student journey will begin with a foundational overview of four disciplines (History of Medicine, Journalism, Narrative Medicine and Creative Writing) through seminars and group activities.
 Interests will be honed in small workgroups leading to a self-directed capstone project facilitated by an advisor and a second mentor with expertise in another discipline.
-Although much capstone work will be pursued independently, students will meet intermittently as a group to update progress and share their projects.
+Although much of the Capstone for Impact work will be pursued independently, students will meet intermittently as a group to give updates on progress and share their projects.

 The strength of this Path lies in our core faculty, a consortium of dedicated and experienced educators and nationally acclaimed experts across the interface of medical science and the humanities.
 Students will find tailored support, guidance and mentoring for scholarly and creative projects yet to be imagined, with the aims of deepening self-awareness in the physician role and enhancing patient care.